 Introduction to Accuglim M2 Tablet

-Uses of Accuglim M2
+Benefits of Accuglim M2

-How Does Accuglim M2 Works
+How Does Accuglim M2 Works?

-Accuglim M2 effectively reduces elevated blood glucose levels, where glimepiride acts by making the pancreas secrete more insulin to digest the circulating glucose and metformin acts by blocking the production of glucose by the liver.
+Accuglim effectively reduces elevated blood glucose levels, where glimepiride acts by making the pancreas secrete more insulin to digest the circulating glucose and metformin acts by blocking the production of glucose by the liver.
 They collectively decrease the elevated blood glucose levels and makes the body respond better to insulin.

 Side Effects of Accuglim M2

-- Severe Hypoglycemia
+- Hypoglycemia

 - Lactic Acidosis